 Some autistic people may be overwhelmed or even pained by loud noises or rough textures, important considerations when selecting a service dog.
 If a person has a sensitivity to noise, a dog with a tendency to bark would not be a good fit.

-Similarly, if an autistic child has a touch sensitivity, a softer-coated dog like a poodle would be better than a wiry-haired terrier.
+Similarly, if an autistic child has a touch sensitivity, a softer-coated dog like a poodle would be better than a wire-haired terrier.

 The most important characteristic for any service dog is that it be intelligent, trainable, and social, as service dogs are required to perform specific tasks in all different environments.
 Autism service dogs are not just pets; they’re working animals.